Age Regression

 Quite often PL regressionists simply facilitate the revision of previous lives and nothing else, while thanks to my competence in Advanced Techniques, I shall also be able to help you to remove old blockages and emotional wounds that can still interfere with your present life, cut the ties with the negative emotions and limiting beliefs generated in those past lives, and let go of painful experiences.
 If necessary, I shall be able to put you in contact with your various past Selves so that you can rebalance your whole being.
 I shall guide you to assess your past lives from a spiritual point of view while you are in the non-incarnated spiritual dimension, and understand the lessons learnt in those lives.
 This new awareness will allow deep and powerful healing to occur so that an even and smooth energy flow can be restored.

 There are many different methods which allow us to access the memories of past lives and some are indirect methods through psychics.
 Although they are all good and enriching experiences, to obtain true healing it's important that you personally go through the past events and re-experience them, so that you can connect with the emotions and feelings of that time, and by doing so, gain the power of letting them go, and heal yourself.
 Your personal experience will also allow you to go to the very root of the problem – it doesn't matter how deep or far away it is - as Dr Brian Weiss also writes: "Although information from a psychic is interesting and sometimes informative, it usually doesn't remove symptoms.
 The person often has to experience the memory herself and thus get resolution.
 The psychic might be picking up on a past life, but the root of the problem might go even further back".
+It is important to notice however, that no physical pain is experienced during these revisions: if it occurred in the past the mind automatically detaches from that body and ”looks” from outside.
+This allows the person to gain an understanding of that event without experiencing the physical pain.

 It's not possible to give a date when the concept of reincarnation